-The edition with all basic functions for high-quality piano tuning.
+With all basic functions for high-quality piano tuning

 For Passionate Pianists